AI Builder Insights

 The Guru Economy's Tells — and How to Spot Them Every Time

-Six structural tells that expose bad coaching programs — and the exact question to ask before paying to verify each one.
+Seven structural tells that expose bad coaching programs — and the exact question to ask before paying to verify each one.

 Why Most New AI Businesses Fail at Sales Before They Even Start Selling